cea-hpc/wi4mpi/doc/source/generator_guide.rst

 The main generator within WI4MPI is responsible of the MPI functions generation used to pass the appropriate arguments to the underlying runtime MPI function.
 It handle the generation of MPI C routines for the interface and preload version of WI4MPI.

-These file generations are driven by the python command :file:`<wi4mpi_dir>/lib/generator.py`.
+These file generations are driven by the python command :file:`<wi4mpi_dir>/src/generator/generator.py`.
 This contains the :code:`Generator` class that will generate the C code files and headers.
-The different generation tasks have been organized in several python modules and submodules all present in the 'lib' folder.
+The different generation tasks have been organized in several python modules and submodules all present in the 'src/generator' folder.
 The python command has several options such as target versions of OpenMPI, MPICH and IntelMPI or the target MPI norm.

 Some functions are not implemented yet due to their complexity, but in order to have a :ref:`frozen_api`, they have to be added to the generated files.
 Those functions trigger an MPI_Abort when they are used.